Two-front war: Arab–Israeli wars

 In the 1948 Arab–Israeli War, the Israelis fought the Egyptians to the south and the Jordanians and Syrians in the east and the north.
 Israel again fought two-front wars in the Six-Day War of 1967 and the Yom Kippur War of 1973.
-In 2024, Israel is fighting another potential two front war, with Hamas in the Gaza Strip in the south-west and Hezbollah in Southern Lebanon to the north.

 Conflicts of the 21st century

 India, Pakistan and China

 India's relations with Pakistan and China have for many decades been uneasy and, in fact, greatly disturbed by unsettled border feuds.
 The discord with Pakistan is by far the more complicated one, because both parties claim exclusive sovereignty over an entire historic region, the princely state of Jammu and Kashmir.
 Although matters were settled and signed in 1972, armed forces face each other, entrenched on both sides of the volatile border, the Line of Control.
 Attempts to directly or indirectly wrest territory from each other has hardly been successful and always caused fierce reactions.

 India and China have, despite more than a dozen rounds of border talks and the uneasy Line of Actual Control, as yet failed to negotiate a conclusive agreement.
 For decades, the Indian press and media have pointed at political tensions and deteriorating relations with China, caused, among other things, by occasional Chinese military incursions into Indian-controlled territory.

-In 2013 the China-Pakistan Economic Corridor (CPEC), a series of high-profile infrastructure development projects in Pakistan was established.
-Chinese-Pakistani cooperation proved to be a success and a modern infrastructure had emerged within six years and by 2019 focus has shifted to the next phase.
+In 2013, the China–Pakistan Economic Corridor (CPEC), a series of high-profile infrastructure development projects in Pakistan was established.
+Chinese-Pakistani cooperation proved to be a success and a modern infrastructure had emerged within six years and by 2019, focus has shifted to the next phase.
 CPEC has disclosed its programs for concrete economic development and employment creation.

 The Government of India has professed security concerns and repeatedly expressed its disapproval of the CPEC project, as a number of the projects come about on territory claimed by India.

 According to an Indian army general in 2018, war on multiple fronts was "very much in the realm of reality", as the consequence of ideas of isolation and concerns about the clandestine strategic commitment of China and Pakistan, as the Congress in Beijing has provided assistance to Pakistan's nuclear weapon and missile programmes.